 The recent and ongoing economic disruptions are unprecedented and have reduced energy demand, primarily in the commercial and industrial classes.
 As a partial offset to these reductions, social distancing and remote work policies have increased demand from residential customers in the short term.
-Approximately 2/3 of our members' sales are to residential customers.
-For the second quarter of 2020, our preliminary analysis indicates that the impact of the COVID-19 pandemic reduced our members' overall energy demand by approximately two to three percent compared to the same quarter of 2019.
+Approximately two-thirds of our members' sales are to residential customers.
+For the third quarter of 2020, our preliminary analysis indicates that the impact of COVID-19 on our members' sales was relatively minor.
+Since the pandemic began, we estimate that the overall impact of COVID-19 on our members' sales is a reduction of approximately one to two percent.
 The ultimate impact on us and our members, including demand for electricity and the continued ability of our members' customers' to pay for electric service, is subject to many factors, including the duration and severity of the COVID-19 pandemic and the resulting economic conditions.

-In addition, the COVID-19 pandemic has impacted productivity levels and the pace of activity completion at Vogtle Units No. 3 and No. 4 and temporarily disrupted capital markets that impacted the fair value of certain of our investments and our ability to issue commercial paper for certain periods of 2020 as discussed further herein.
+In addition, the COVID-19 pandemic has impacted productivity levels and the pace of activity completion at Vogtle Units No. 3 and No. 4 and temporarily disrupted capital markets that had a short-term impact on the fair value of certain of our investments and our ability to issue commercial paper for certain periods of 2020.
 While the ultimate outcome of these matters is uncertain, to date, the COVID-19 pandemic has not had a material impact on our business, financial condition or operations.

-Additional information regarding COVID-19 and its potential impacts on us and our members is provided throughout "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in "Risk Factors."
+Additional information regarding COVID-19 and its potential impacts on us and our members is in "Risk Factors."